CivicTechTO/toronto-community-directory/_communities/belarusian-canadian-alliance.md

 ---
 name: Belarusian Canadian Alliance
-description: "Representing Belarusian Canadians since 1948, the Belarusian Canadian Alliance is a community organization that represents the Belarusian-Canadian community to the people and government of Canada.
-The Alliance holds cultural events, maintains contact with local organizations and politicians, supports the Belarusian diaspora in Canada, and promotes democratic changes in Belarus."
+description: Representing Belarusian Canadians since 1948, the Belarusian Canadian Alliance is a community organization that represents the Belarusian-Canadian community to the people and government of Canada.
+The Alliance holds cultural events, maintains contact with local organizations and politicians, supports the Belarusian diaspora in Canada, and promotes democratic changes in Belarus.
 tags:
   - type/organization
   - type/community-organization